-Declines in the fair value of held-to-maturity and available-for-sale securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses.
+Declines in the fair value of HTM and AFS securities below their cost that are deemed to be other than temporary are reflected in earnings as realized losses.
 In estimating other-than-temporary impairment losses, management considers, among other things, (i) the length of time and the extent to which the fair value has been less than cost, (ii) the financial condition and near-term prospects of the issuer, and (iii) the intent and ability of the Company to retain its investment in the issuer for a period of time sufficient to allow for any anticipated recovery in fair value.

-Management has the ability and intent to hold the securities classified as held to maturity until they mature, at which time the Company expects to receive full value for the securities.
-Furthermore, as of December 31, 2016, management also had the ability and intent to hold the securities classified as available-for-sale for a period of time sufficient for a recovery of cost.
+Management has the ability and intent to hold the securities classified as HTM until they mature, at which time the Company expects to receive full value for the securities.
+Furthermore, as of December 31, 2017, management also had the ability and intent to hold the securities classified as AFS for a period of time sufficient for a recovery of cost.
 The unrealized losses are largely due to increases in market interest rates over the yields available at the time the underlying securities were purchased.
 The fair value is expected to recover as the bonds approach their maturity date or repricing date or if market yields for such investments decline.
 Management does not believe any of the securities are impaired due to reasons of credit quality.
-Accordingly, as of December 31, 2016, management believes the impairments detailed in the table above are temporary.
+Accordingly, as of December 31, 2017, management believes the impairments detailed in the table above are temporary.
 Should the impairment of any of these securities become other than temporary, the cost basis of the investment will be reduced and the resulting loss recognized in net income in the period the other-than-temporary impairment is identified.

-Income earned on the above securities for the years ended December 31, 2016, 2015 and 2014, is as follows:
+Income earned on securities for the years ended December 31, 2017, 2016 and 2015, is as follows: